agualabs/webpage/src/pages/about/index.md

 ## Links to or from third-party websites

 This website includes links to third-party websites that may be of interest to you.
 We are not responsible for the accuracy or reliability of information provided on third-party websites and links to third-party websites should not be taken as an endorsement of those websites by us.
-Similarly, links to our website from third-party websites should not be taken as an endorsement by kraut computing of the content or the owners of those websites.
+Similarly, links to our website from third-party websites should not be taken as an endorsement by us of the content or the owners of those websites.